 - Go to http://aws.amazon.com/elasticmapreduce/.

 - Sign up.
-(You do need to give your credit card
+(Note: you need to give your credit card

 before your credit card.
 This project shouldn't use all your AWS